dblanding/ROS2_live_course/slam.md

 ```
 ### In summary:
 * I added the two "source" lines to my `~/bashrc` file.
-* In the future, before doing `colcon build`, I will make it a habit to run `rosdep install --from-paths . --ignore-src -r -y`
+* As a standard practice, before doing `colcon build`, I will make it a habit to run `rosdep install --from-paths . --ignore-src -r -y`
+* For the 3 launch files in dribot_simulation:
+    * gazebo_launch.py launches OK.
+    * gazebo0_launch.py launches OK.
+    * gazebo_house_launch.py shows the house OK but fails to launch the robot.
+* I later learned that the RasPi4 is only **just barely** able to launch this Gazebo small_house world.
+If I try to launch immediately after rebooting the Pi, the CPU usage stays just below 100% and it launches OK.
+But if the Pi hasn't been freshly rebooted, the CPU usage pegs at 100% and the launch fails.